Pantocyclus/InstantSCCS/README.md

 ### Required Resources

-Because we do not rely heavily on too many IotMs to carry us through the SCCS run, we will have certain hard requirements on a bunch of skills and familiars that will enable this run. <br />
+Because we do not rely heavily on too many IotMs to carry us through the SCCS run, we will have certain hard requirements on a bunch of skills and familiars that will enable this run.
+The small +stat% buffs matter a lot for the offstat tests. <br />

 | Familiars                                                                        | Use      |
 | -------------------------------------------------------------------------------- | -------- |